Michigan Slip and Fall Lawyers

 Under MCL 600.5805, you have three years from the date of the fall to file a personal injury lawsuit.
 Evidence degrades long before then — act early.

-This is the most commonly missed deadline in Michigan premises liability law.
-If your fall happened on property owned or maintained by a government entity — a public sidewalk, city building, public park, or school — you must provide written notice within 60 days of the incident under MCL 691.1404.
-Miss that deadline and your claim against the government entity is almost certainly gone, no matter how strong the underlying case.
+This is one of the most commonly missed issues in Michigan premises liability law.
+If your fall happened on property owned or maintained by a government entity — a public sidewalk, city building, public park, school, or municipal parking area — special notice rules, immunity defenses, and claim-specific deadlines may apply.
+Some government-property claims require notice far earlier than the normal three-year lawsuit deadline.
 If your fall happened on public property, call us the same day.

 How Property Owner Negligence Causes Slip and Fall Injuries